-Appeal of Trackman, Darrell Prince, to have his discipline of dismissal removed from his record.
+Appeal of Trackman, Ihon Lysak, to have his discipline of dismissal set aside and to be restored to the service.

 FINDINGS: The central issues in this case are concerned with the applications of the Carrier's Drug Testing Policy.
 On February 20, 1987, the Carrier's Chairman and Chief Executive Officer sent a letter to each employee in which he explained the Carrier's concern for safety and how the use of illegal drugs by employees impaired its operations and, threatened the safety of the public.
 A summary of its Drug Policy was attached to each of these letters.